 - Allow yourself one sweet treat or indulgence per day (but one means one!).
 Saying you won’t drink any eggnog all holiday season, probably isn’t realistic.
 Say yes to a small glass of eggnog and no to any cookies or treats after dinner.

 - Get up and move!
 The cold weather and cookie comas are a surefire recipe for the couch potato life descending on your household.
 Don’t allow it!
 Mr. Claus likes walks with the reindeer through the woods as his winter exercise.
 Try shoveling snow (by hand), having a snowball fight with the kids, or even going for a winter walk to look at the lights with Fido.
-Maybe even start a NYE resolution early and learn a new skill like ballet–it’s never too late, and very little bit helps!

 - Eat small meals throughout the day with healthy snacks included and a substantial breakfast.
 Low blood sugar sets you up for binging.
 Starving yourself all day for the holiday party later or because you’re dreaming of cheesecake will just lead to you eating multiple helpings–not just one.
 Pressed for creativity and inspiration in the kitchen?
 Let eMeals do all the heavy lifting for you and watch how easy this step can be!